barricklab/seabreeze/documentation/docs/installation.md

 ## Requirements
 - A UNIX-based operating system (like Linux or MacOS) with bash is recommended.
 This software has not been tested with the Windows shell.
 - _seabreeze_ requires conda >= 23.3.1 to install python packages and manage environments.
 We recommend [Miniforge](https://github.com/conda-forge/miniforge), a minimal conda installer that is similar to [Miniconda](https://docs.anaconda.com/miniconda/).
+- `ISEScan`, one of the dependencies, is not compatible with some ARM-based systems, and users may face issues.

 ## Recommended: Install via bioconda